wildmountainfarms/pvoutput-mycroft/README.md

 Recommended to be used with [SolarThing](https://github.com/wildmountainfarms/solarthing), which can upload data to PVOutput.
 There are also [numerous other programs](https://github.com/topics/pvoutput) that can upload data to PVOutput.

+This requires you to set up an account on https://pvoutput.org to get an API key.

 ## Examples
 * "How much energy have I used today?"
 * "How much energy did I produce yesterday?"
+* "How much energy did I generate last month?"
+* "How much energy have I used this year?"
 * "How much power am I using right now?"
 * "How much power are the solar panels generating?"
 * "What was my peak power today?"